-Inside: This post includes information on how I use screen time with my kids and what works best for my family.
+This post includes information on how I manage screen time with kids and what works best for my family.
 As always, do what is best for yours and what makes your feel most comfortable.

 RELATED: Want to know more about our daily schedule?
 Check it out here!